DarrenDavy12/supermarket-retail-data-project-with-databricks-spark-adf-adls/README.md

 Orchestration (ADF) would eventually run this on a schedule, so new sales data flows through Bronze → Silver → Gold automatically, and failures are visible and traceable to a specific stage rather than a mystery in a spreadsheet.
 Credentials should be moved to Key Vault, access controlled via RBAC/Managed Identity, so the pipeline could run against production data without hard-coded secrets.

+### Solution:

+A PySpark pipeline ingests raw CSVs to Bronze, enforces schema and cleans known formatting issues in Silver (with detailed logging), and produces query-ready aggregates in Gold.
+Azure Data Factory orchestration (planned) would run this on a schedule, making data flow automatic and failures visible.
+The trade-off: using Databricks Parquet instead of a warehouse database, because it integrates tightly with Azure ADLS Gen2 and keeps compute flexible for experiments alongside production pipelines.

 ---

 ## 🏗️ Architecture